 Note: Your USC NetID is the first part of your USC email address (e.g., email@example.com's NetID is ttrojan).

-Duo two-factor authentication is also required.
+Duo two-factor authentication is required to access the VPNs.
 If you have not already signed up for Duo on your USC NetID account, please visit this page to enroll.

 Access to and use of resources is based on participation in projects.
 Project setup and resource allocation requests must be made by a project's PI using the CARC User Portal.
 Detailed instructions for project and resource management are available in the CARC User Portal user guides.